Man of the Match (film): Production

-D. Satya Prakash wanted to direct a film for Puneeth Rajkumar in a lead but busy schedule of latter's, director decides to make another film with PRK Productions.
-Director Satya Prakash wrote a story decade ago but unable to picturisation.
-During first lockdown share online story with Puneeth Rajkumar, who agreed to produce the film.
-Entire film shoot in Kanteerava Studios.
+D. Satya Prakash wanted to direct a film for Puneeth Rajkumar in a lead role but that did not materialize due to the latter's busy schedule.
+He decided to make another film with PRK Productions.
+Director Satya Prakash wrote this story, a decade ago but was not able to make the film.
+During the first lockdown, he shared the story online with Puneeth Rajkumar, who agreed to produce the film.
+The entire film was shot in Kanteerava Studios.

 Satya Prakash cast Nataraj S Bhat and Dharmanna Kadur as themselves in the roles of a director and a producer respectively.
 Director worked with them in his debut film.
-Newcomer Atharva Prakash joined main cast, initially selected for extra role in movie.
+Newcomer Atharva Prakash joined the main cast - he was initially selected for an extra role in the movie.

 Soundtrack

-Vasuki Vaibhav working with D. Satya Prakash 4th time as music director.
-Puneeth Rajkumar sung the song in the film.
+Vasuki Vaibhav has worked with D. Satya Prakash for the 4th time as music director.
+Puneeth Rajkumar has sung a song in the film.

 Release

 Movie released on 5 May 2022 in Amazon Prime Video.